Experts say China could 'play much dirtier' than the U.S. in trade war

 Breaking News Emails

-As President Donald Trump ratchets up trade war rhetoric against China this week, trade experts worried that the world’s second-largest economy will unleash a Pandora’s Box of punitive tactics against American companies.
+As President Donald Trump ratchets up trade war rhetoric against China this week, trade experts worried that China, which has the world’s second-largest economy, will unleash a Pandora’s Box of punitive tactics against American companies.

 After Trump threatened another $200 billion in tariffs in response to China’s pledge to match an initial $50 billion in trade sanctions, the Chinese Ministry of Commerce promised quantitative and qualitative retaliatory measures in its response on Tuesday.